-Bottom Line: Can I Fast with A Hangover?
+Bottom Line: Can I Fast with a Hangover?

 Why Shouldn’t I Fast With A Hangover?

-When you have a hangover your body’s dehydrated, low in blood sugar and is busy trying to eliminate the toxins from your blood stream.
+When you have a hangover your body’s dehydrated, low in blood sugar and is busy trying to eliminate the toxins from your bloodstream.

 Not only that, but you might experience brain fog, fatigue, headache, vomiting and general malaise.

-While it is in this state it’s important to drink lots of water and to allow your body to do its job.
+While in this state it’s important to drink lots of water and to allow your body to do its job.
 You’ve put your liver under stress so instead of adding to it, give yourself time to recover before you start your fast.

 What Happens During a Hangover?

-For a more detailed look at what happens during a hangover, take a look at this article over on Quartz.
+For a more detailed look at what happens during a hangover, take a look at this article on Quartz.

 How to Handle a Hangover